Tin-Tin Ho: 2018 Commonwealth Games

 At the 2018 Commonwealth Games in Gold Coast, Australia, Ho and Pitchford repeated their silver medal from four years earlier and she was also part of the England squad which won team bronze, alongside Kelly Sibley, Maria Tsaptsinos and Denise Payet.

 2020 Summer Olympics

 In qualifying for the delayed 2020 Summer Olympics, Ho became the first British woman since Atlanta 1996 to qualify for an Olympic games in the single's table tennis event.
 She lost in the first round to Manika Batra of India.

 Post 2020 Olympics

 In 2024, she won a 6th women's singles, 7th women's doubles and 7th mixed doubles title at the English National Table Tennis Championships, held at the David Ross Sports Village in Nottingham, to go into third place in the all-time list of winners for the event.

 Personal life

 Ho is of Hong Kong descent, and her father named her Tin-Tin so that her name would have the same initials as "table-tennis".
+Her father had originally intended to name her Pong, to match the forename of her brother.